FlameWolf/formzilla/README.md

 };
 ```

-You will find that either `fastify-multer` not `@fastify/multipart` will process this schema correctly, unless you add a `preValidation` hook to convert your request body into the correct schema.
+You will find that neither `fastify-multer` nor `@fastify/multipart` will process this schema correctly, unless you add a `preValidation` hook to convert your request body into the correct schema.
 I created `formzilla` to solve this exact problem.

 ```tsx
 import fastify, { FastifyInstance, FastifyRequest, FastifyReply, FastifyPluginOptions } from "fastify";